LGBTQ culture in Argentina: Lesbian

 In the late 1980s, Mihanovich formed the pop duo Sandra y Celeste alongside singer-songwriter Celeste Carballo, with whom she also developed a romantic relationship.
 The 1990 release of their second studio album Mujer contra mujer is regarded as a landmark for the local lesbian culture, with its title track—a cover version of Mecano—openly dealing with a lesbian relationship.
 The album is noted for its controversial artwork—depicting both singers naked and embraced— which was wallpapered throughout the city of Buenos Aires as part of its advertising campaign and made great impact.
 The album's release and promotion discussed and made lesbianism visible in the Argentine society of the time.
 Their intimate performance of "Mujer contra mujer" in Susana Giménez is also remembered as an iconic moment for lesbian visibility in the country.
 Carballo famously came out in 1991 when promoting Mujer contra mujer at Juan Alberto Badía's TV show Imagen de radio, telling the host: "Sandra and I love each other".
 She also stated: "There are many people like me, (...) and they are among us.
 And there are many who keep their mouths shut and who do not speak and who hide.
 And there are many girls who paint their nails and it bothers them at night. (...)
 I understand that people get scared and feel rejection, but it does not seem normal and natural that I always have to speak with second words and never use the correct one because then...
 I continue to attack this prude and macho society that Argentina really is."
 On March 7, 2021—the Day of Lesbian Visibility in Argentina—the Kirchner Cultural Centre held a show in tribute to the 30th anniversary of the release of Mujer contra mujer.

 Cumbia santafesina singer Dalila is the only cumbia singer with an explicitly lesbian song, titled "Amor entre mujeres".
 Nevertheless, she disliked the song becoming an anthem for lesbian cumbia fans and refused to sing it at a lesbian party on one occasion, claiming she did not want to "get attached to it."

 Modern lesbian musicians include Lucy Patané, Lu Martínez, Flopa, Ibiza Pareo, Juli Laso, Leda Torres, Viviana Scaliza, Larro Carballido, Paula Trama, Inés Copertino, Luciana Jury, Marcia Müller, Juana Chang, Flor Linyera, Juliana Isas, Cata Raybaud, Vale Cini and Cam Bezkin.

 Politics

+The first openly LGBT+ member of the National Congress of Argentina was national deputy Marcela Virginia Rodríguez, a lesbian and feminist activist, elected in 2001.
+Leonardo Grosso and Osvaldo López were the first openly gay men in Congress; both took office in 2011, in the Chamber of Deputies and in the Senate, respectively.

 In 2015, Cristina Campos became the first transgender person to be a candidate for provincial senator.

-In early 2020, trans woman Alba Rueda was appointed subsecretary of the Diversity Policies of the Nation (Spanish: "Políticas de Diversidad de la Nación") within the new Ministry of Women, Genders and Diversity, created as part of President Alberto Fernández's cabinet.
+In early 2020, trans woman Alba Rueda was appointed undersecretary of Diversity Policies of the Nation (Spanish: "Políticas de Diversidad de la Nación") within the new Ministry of Women, Genders and Diversity, created as part of President Alberto Fernández's cabinet.